ak-fau/vcg/README.md

 10 MHz output of the oscillator is buffered on the board with low skew/low jitter clock driver IC and routed to receivers.
-A fractionall (???
-FIXME) PLL synchronised to the base frequency is provided on the board to generate output frequencies in range FIXME MHz.
-Board temperature and power consumtion are monitored with a system controller device connected to an I2C bus.
+A fractional (???
+FIXME) PLL synchronized to the base frequency is provided on the board to generate output frequencies in range FIXME MHz.
+Board temperature and power consumption are monitored with a system controller device connected to an I2C bus.
 This I2C bus is also used to access PLL control registers, DAC for oscillator tune voltage and EEPROM (FRAM?
 FIXME) for calibration parameters and log data.
 All